3D Scanning to Map Part Shrinkage

 July 8, 2015 | < 1 min read

 This is a very precise method of obtaining results when qualifying tooling.
-A typical turn-time to receive new CAD data is 24-48 hours, allowing inserts to be accurately modified quickly.
+A typical turn-time to receive new CAD data is 24 to 48 hours, allowing inserts to be accurately modified quickly.
 The process has been successfully applied to sealing surfaces, bearing areas, and any application where shape is critical.
 This method is useful when part wall thickness cannot be changed or process modifications cannot adequately compensate for sinks.